Back up and recover SAP HANA by using disk snapshots

 If you specify -hdbuserstore-key, then you can skip specifying the -host, -port, and -hana-db-user arguments.

 -host Optional.
-Specify the IP address of the Compute Engine VM instance that hosts your SAP HANA system.
+Specify the IP address of the Compute Engine instance that hosts your SAP HANA system.
 The default value is localhost.

 -project Optional.
 Specify the ID of the Google Cloud project where your SAP HANA instance is running.